 My drift continued.
 Straight on into the night.
 Each step splashed droplets from spring puddles onto the back of my pants and some couple somewhere had just filed for divorce.

 Time elapsed rapidly.
 Probably no more quickly than usual.
-It was one of those moments in intoxication that so many people must have felt throughout space and time—when you feel as though some great discovery or personal revelation is on the frontier.
+It was one of those moments in intoxication that so many people must have felt throughout space and time—when you feel as though some great discovery is on the frontier.